-- 1. By recharacterizing a current year regular contribution plus earnings explained in this section; or - 2.
-Prior to 1/1/2018, by recharacterizing a conversion made to a Roth IRA by transferring the amount plus earnings back to a traditional IRA discussed in Copyright 1994-2018, PenServ Plan Services, Inc.

-the next section under the heading "Conversion from a Traditional IRA to a Roth IRA".
-Beginning 1/1/2018, recharacterizations of conversions are no longer permitted.
+- 1. By recharacterizing a current year regular contribution plus earnings explained in this section; or - 2.By recharacterizing a conversion made to a Roth IRA by transferring the amount plus earnings back to a traditional IRA discussed in the next section under the heading "Conversion from a Traditional IRA to a Roth IRA".

 If you decide by your tax filing deadline (including extensions) of the year for which the contribution was made to transfer a current year contribution plus earnings from your traditional IRA to a Roth IRA, no amount will be included in your gross income as long as you did not take a deduction for the amount of the contribution.
 You may also recharacterize a current year contribution plus earnings from your Roth IRA to a traditional IRA by your tax filing deadline including extensions of the year for which the contribution was made.
 A regular contribution that is appropriately recharacterized from your Roth IRA to a traditional IRA may be deductible depending upon the deductibility rules previously discussed.
 In order to recharacterize a regular contribution from one type of IRA to another type of IRA, you must be eligible to make a regular contribution to the IRA to which the contribution plus earnings is recharacterized.
 All recharacterizations must be accomplished as a direct transfer, rather than a distribution and subsequent rollover.
 You are also required to report recharacterizations to the IRS in accordance with the instructions to IRS Form 8606.
 Any recharacterized contribution (whether a regular contribution or a conversion) cannot be revoked after the transfer.
-You are required to notify both trustees (and custodians) and to provide them with certain information in order to properly effectuate such a recharacterization.
+You are required to notify both Custodians (or custodians) and to provide them with certain information in order to properly effectuate such a recharacterization.

-Conversion from a Traditional IRA to a Roth IRA - You are permitted to make a qualified rollover contribution from a traditional IRA to a Roth IRA.
-[Note: Prior to 2010 only taxpayers who's Modified AGI for the year during which the distribution was not in excess of \$100,000 and you were not a married person filing a separate tax return.]
+Conversion from a Traditional IRA to a Roth IRA - You are permitted to make a qualified rollover contribution from a traditional IRA to a Roth IRA if your Modified AGI for the year during which the distribution is made does not exceed \$100,000 and you are not a married person filing a separate tax return.
 This is called a "conversion" and may be done at any time without waiting the usual 12 months.

-Beginning in 2018, for conversions made in 2018, you are no longer permitted to recharacterize a conversion made to a Roth IRA i back to a traditional IRA.
+Modified AGI for purposes of a conversion does not include any distributions from a traditional IRA that are converted to a Roth IRA and included in income.
+Modified AGI is determined before deductible traditional IRA contributions.
+Effective for distributions after December 31, 2004, modified AGI also does not include any amounts that are required minimum distributions pursuant to section 408(a)(6), but only for purposes of determining eligibility for conversion contributions.
+Effective in 2010, the restrictions for modified AGI limits and to a married person filing a separate tax returns are repealed.